ethereum/EIPs/EIPS/eip-x.md

 To support flows where a smart contract manages the Request lifecycle on behalf of a user, the `operator` parameter is included in the `requestDeposit` and `requestRedeem` functions.
 This is not called `owner` because the `assets` or `shares` are not transferred from this account on Request submission, unlike the behaviour of an `owner` on `redeem`.
 It is also not called `receiver` because the `shares` or `assets` are not necessarily transferred on claiming the Request, this can be chosen by the operator when they call `deposit`, `mint`, `redeem`, or `withdraw`.

+### No Outputs for Request functions

+`requestDeposit` and `requestRedeem` may not have a known exchange rate that will happen when the Request becomes Claimed.
+Returning the corresponding `assets` or `shares` could not work in this case.

+The Requests could also output a timestamp representing the minimum amount of time expected for the Request to become Claimable, however not all Vaults will be able to return a reliable timestamp.

 ## Backwards Compatibility

 The interface is fully backwards compatible with [ERC-4626](https://eips.ethereum.org/EIPS/eip-4626).
 The specification of the `deposit`, `mint`, `redeem`, and `withdraw` methods is different as described in [Specification](#specification).